bayeslabs/bayeslabs.github.io/_posts/2019-07-12-Learning-the-regulatory-code-of-the-genome-using-Basset.md

 <h3><b>Prediction layer:</b></h3>
 <p>The output of the fully connected layers is fed as input to the final layer and the Sigmoid activation is applied.The final layer outputs 164 predictions for the probability that the sequence is accessible in each of the 164 cell types.
 <br>
-The full architecture of our neural network includes three convolution layers and two layers of fully connected hidden nodes.
+The full architecture of our neural network consists of three convolution layers and two are completely layers of fully connected hidden nodes.
 <br></p>
 <h3><b>Implementation:</b></h3>
 <h4><b>I. Data Preprocessing:</b></h4>
 <p>
  i) First, the DNA sequences are given in the fasta file.<br>
-ii) So, we first have to perform the one-hot encoding of these DNA sequences.</p>
+ii) So, our first would be to perform one-hot encoding of these DNA sequences.</p>

  ```python
 from sklearn.preprocessing import OneHotEncoder